LuKrO2011/readability-decreasing-heuristics/README.md

 # REDEC

-REDEC is a Java code processing tool that employs a collection of heuristics to intentionally reduce the readability of the code.
+REDEC, also known as Readability Decreasing Heuristics (RDH), is a Java code processing tool that employs a collection of heuristics to intentionally reduce the readability of the code.
 This project achieves its goal by transforming Java code into the Abstract Syntax Tree (AST) using [Spoon](https://github.com/LuKrO2011/spoon.git), a library for Java code analysis and transformation.
 The primary objective of this project is to generate training data for a code readability classifier.